 Leon Pantenburg is a wilderness enthusiast, and while he doesn’t claim to be an expert survivalist, he’s interviewed many who are.
 This survival blog is a collections of articles and stories based on a lifetime of experience.

-Since 2001, Leon has been actively involved in a Scout Troop in Bend, Oregon as assistant Scoutmaster and is a Scoutmaster Wilderness Skills Trainer for the Boy Scouts’ Fremont District.
-He, along with other highly skilled and capable outdoor Scouting enthusiasts, both men and women as well as the Scouts, practice tried and true techniques for surviving the outdoors in any situation.
+Since 2001, Leon has been actively involved in a Boy Scout Troop in Bend, Oregon as an assistant Scoutmaster and is a Scoutmaster Wilderness Skills Trainer for the Boy Scouts’ Fremont District.
+He, along with other highly skilled and capable outdoor Scouting enthusiasts, both men and women as well as the Boy Scouts they serve, practice tried and true techniques for surviving the outdoors in any situation.

 Leon now teaches common sense techniques to the average person in order to avert potential disasters.
-His emphasis is on thoroughly tested and practiced, simple techniques of wilderness survival.
+His emphasis is to apply thoroughly tested and practiced, simple techniques of wilderness survival.
 Every piece of equipment or skill recommended on this website has been vetted by real people in the field.

 After graduating from Iowa State University too many years ago to claim, Leon completed a six-month, 2552-mile solo Mississippi River canoe trip from the headwaters at Lake Itasca, Minn., to the Gulf of Mexico.
 (To read his book about the journey, click on Mississippi River Canoe Voyage.)

 His wilderness backpacking experience includes extended solos through Yellowstone’s backcountry; hiking the John Muir Trail in California, and numerous shorter trips along the Pacific Crest Trail.